 The New Year is upon us.
-It’s time to reflect upon the past year and determine what we want to achieve, change or do better in 2014.
+It’s time to reflect upon the past year and determine what we want to achieve, change or do better in 2022.
 This applies to all aspects of our lives – including our pets.
-TripsWithPets.com surveyed pet parents and asked them what resolutions they’ve made for 2014 pertaining to their pets.
+We surveyed pet parents and asked them what resolutions they’ve made for 2022 pertaining to their furry kids.

 Here are the top five New Year’s pet resolutions.

-1 - More Walks: Whether it’s a stroll around the neighborhood or a vigorous walk through some hiking trails, a whopping 56% of pet parents surveyed made this their #1 pet resolution for this year.
-Most of those respondents have a goal of 2 walks a day!
-They sited exercise, maintaining their pack leader status, and bonding as their motivation for walking Fido more often.
+Whether it’s a stroll around the neighborhood or a vigorous walk through some hiking trails, most of those respondents have a goal of 2 walks a day!
+They cited exercise, maintaining their pack leader status, and bonding as their motivation for walking their pooches more often.

-2 – Bonding Activities: More car rides, doggie bakery visits, beach outings, and family vacations, are among the activities that respondents said they are resolved to doing more of with their four-legged family members.
+More trips to doggie bakeries, pit stops at home depot, visits to parks and beaches, and more pet-friendly getaways, are among the activities that respondents said they are resolved to doing more of with their four-legged family members.
 Getting out and spending some quality time with their pets to make that bond even stronger is at the top of pet parents minds this year!

-4 – Training: We all can’t have a Lassie, but a good number of pet parents recognize that their pet needs some better training to curb some not-so-favorable behavior.
-From teaching better recall (getting your dog to come when called), to getting Rover not to jump on guests, or training your cat to stay off kitchen counters…pet parents are ready to put on their dog (or cat) whisperer hat!
+We all can’t have a Lassie, but a good number of pet parents recognize that their pet needs some better training to curb some not-so-favorable behavior.
+From teaching their pets not to beg at the table, to getting their pup to stop barking at the UPS man, pet parents are planning to spend more time putting the brakes on some unwanted behaviors.